austinaoliu/austinaoliu.github.io/_posts/2018-04-09-Advertisement_Competition.markdown

 ![](http://p6c7brrnk.bkt.gdipper.com/ham.png?imageMogr2/thumbnail/!70p)

 Data visulizaiton would always be fun if you have some interesting data.
 For this one, I got this data from parts of the take home challenge.
-This is what I made in two hours.
-Here is the [Tableau Dashboard](https://public.tableau.com/views/Fast_foodTVAd/Dashboard1?:embed=y&:display_count=yes&publish=yes).
+This is what I made in two hours. **Here is the [Tableau Dashboard](https://public.tableau.com/views/Fast_foodTVAd/Dashboard1?:embed=y&:display_count=yes&publish=yes)**.

 ![](https://github.com/aoliu95/aoliu95.github.io/raw/master/assets/images/tableauburger.gif)